 Ronnie Renner likes his airtime.
 A veteran of the motocross circuit, he’s also a superstar of the freestyle world with the press coverage to prove it.
 But it’s the view from above that really gets Ronnie flying high; he continues to reset the bar and our expectations for what is possible once a dirt bike leaves the ground.

 Now in his 30s, Ronnie is looking forward to the next stage in his storied career: launching the careers of other riders with his “all MX” training facility.
 But don’t count the Ren Dawg out.
-Not content to be the “trick guy,” he’s looking to push the edges of freestyle riding with events like the X Games and the Red Bull X-Fighters.
-In the last two years alone Ronnie has stood atop the X Games podium five times – the most recent being the 2013 X Games in Los Angeles, where he took a gold medal in the Moto X Step Up event.
+Not content to be the “trick guy”, he’s now pushing the edges of freestyle riding with events like the X Games and the Red Bull X-Fighters.

 “I’m passionate about it because it’s not about the judges; it’s more about bike skills,” he says.
 “It’s dangerous, so nobody wants to do it, and it’s a very gratifying feeling to win it...”Read more